jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 The polygon, whether a hexagon or other shape, isn’t an element in the implementation.
 It’s not a class, object, or other implementation concern.
 The hexagon is a design concept that defines a closed boundary and dependency and knowledge constraints associated with those boundaries.
 I’ll address the boundaries and constraints in future blog posts.

 Several years after his first designs, Cockburn was also learning more about design patterns, He realized that a _facet_ is really a _port_, and he changed the name to _Ports and Adapters_.
-He still prefers this new name, since it’s more descriptive of the pattern.
+He still prefers this new name since it’s more descriptive of the pattern.
 But by then, many had been calling it _Hexagonal Architecture_ and the original name still stuck.
 So now we have both names.

 # Design Patterns
 The HexArch/P&A design is a _pattern of design patterns_, which only requires knowledge of the [7 Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html) to understand.